 Sabaidee is a new and authentic Thai food restaurant in the heart of Eastbourne.
-May and her staff would like to wish you a warm Thai welcome to Sabaidee Thai Restaurant where the aim is to serve you, the discerning customer, with the highest quality authentic Thai cuisine in the most friendly and relaxing environment.
-Thai food continues to rise in popularity due to its natural properties of freshness, fragrance, colour, flavour and healthiness.
+May and her staff would like to wish you a warm Thai welcome to Sabaidee Thai Restaurant where the aim is to serve you, the discerning customer, with the highest quality authentic Thai cuisine in a friendly and relaxing environment.
+Thai food continues to rise in popularity due to its freshness, fragrance, colour, flavour and healthiness.
 Here at Sabaidee the chefs use only the freshest, highest quality ingredients they can find.
 Some of the authentic Thai herbs and spices used in the kitchen include holy and sweet basil, lime leaf, lemongrass, galangal, gachai, coriander and of course Thai chilis.
 Where they can, they use locally sourced ingredients and even home-grown herbs to ensure freshness and the fullest flavours.
-Most of the dishes are dairy and gluten free, they do not use MSG and also offer vegetarian options for many of the main courses.
+Most of the dishes are dairy and gluten free.
+They do not use MSG and also offer vegetarian options for many of the main courses.
 If you prefer your dishes to be particularly SPICY, MEDIUM or MILD please mention this to your server when placing your order.

 The Mirabelle Restaurant, Grand Hotel, Eastbourne -